lpbayliss/ppml-editor/README.md

 ## ✨ Features

-- ⚡ **Lightning Fast** - Built with Vite for instant HMR and optimized builds
-- 🎨 **Beautiful UI** - Modern design with Tailwind CSS v4 and smooth animations
+- 🎯 **Visual Block Editor** - Drag-and-drop interface for building PSML documents
+- 💾 **Auto-Save** - Automatic persistence using session storage
+- 🔄 **Real-time XML Generation** - Live preview of generated PSML XML
+- 📋 **Template System** - Pre-built templates for common prompt patterns
 - 🌙 **Dark Mode** - Automatic theme detection with manual toggle support
 - 📱 **Responsive** - Mobile-first design that works on all devices
+- 🔧 **TypeScript** - Full TypeScript support with strict mode enabled
+- ✅ **PSML Validation** - Built-in validation for PSML specification compliance
+- 🎨 **Modern UI** - Beautiful interface with Tailwind CSS v4
 - 🚀 **Production Ready** - Optimized for deployment with GitHub Actions CI/CD

-- ♿ **Accessible** - WCAG 2.1 AA compliant with semantic HTML
-- 🔧 **TypeScript** - Full TypeScript support with strict mode enabled
-- 📦 **Code Splitting** - Automatic code splitting for optimal bundle sizes
-- 🛣️ **Client-side Routing** - React Router configured for GitHub Pages
-- 🎯 **SEO Optimized** - Meta tags and structured data for better search visibility
-- 🎨 **Tailwind CSS v4** - Latest version with CSS-first configuration
+## 💾 Document Persistence

+The PSML Editor automatically saves your work as you build your prompts:

+- **Session Storage**: Documents are automatically saved to browser session storage
+- **Auto-Save**: Changes are persisted immediately as you edit
+- **Navigation Safe**: Your work persists when navigating between pages
+- **Reload Safe**: Documents are restored when you refresh the page
+- **Last Modified**: Visual indicator shows when your document was last saved

+### How It Works

+1. **Automatic Persistence**: Every change to your document (adding blocks, editing properties, reordering) is automatically saved
+2. **Session-Based**: Uses browser session storage, so documents persist until you close the browser tab
+3. **Visual Feedback**: The editor shows "Last saved" timestamp in the header
+4. **New Document**: Use the "New Document" button to start fresh (with confirmation dialog)

+### Storage Details

+- **Storage Type**: Session Storage (not Local Storage)
+- **Storage Key**: `psml-editor-document`
+- **Data Stored**: Complete document state including blocks, properties, and metadata
+- **Size Limit**: Typically 5-10MB per domain (browser dependent)
+- **Lifetime**: Until browser tab/window is closed

 ## 🚀 Quick Start